EHBVI/Risk-parity-portfolio-Project/README.md

 # Risk-parity-portfolio-Project

-Analytically solved for a risk Parity portfolio-each asset contributing equal risk to ensure true diversification or risk.
+Analytically solved for a risk Parity portfolio-each asset contributing equal risk to ensure true diversification or risk.(Taking an example portfolio as an example)

 Defined the numerical optimization problem having equality and inequality constraints